AtomGraph/LinkedDataHub/CONTRIBUTING.md

 ### Github issues

 The project uses GitHub issues to track work.
-Please create a GitHub issue so that we can track a contribution.
+Please create a GitHub issue so that we can track a contribution:

-Github issue:

     https://github.com/AtomGraph/LinkedDataHub/issues